-Your bronchial walls gradually get thicker because of inflammation and infections that keep coming back.
-Both of these things prevent mucus from draining like it should.
+Your bronchial walls can slowly get thicker because of inflammation and infections.
+Both of these things keep mucus from draining the way it should.
 That extra mucus can trap bacteria, causing more infections, scarring, and thickening.
-This makes your lungs struggle to work over time.
+Over time, your lungs have to work harder to breathe.

 Bronchiectasis Risk Factors

-Typically, younger people don’t get bronchiectasis.
+Younger people don’t usually get bronchiectasis.
 Fewer than 1 in 20,000 people ages 18 to 34 have it.
-But that goes up to about 1 in every 350 people for those 75 or older.
+But that number goes up to about 1 in every 350 people who are 75 or older.

 Two-thirds of bronchiectasis cases are in women.
 But it’s more common in young boys than in girls.

-- Alpha-1-antitrypsin deficiency, a condition that raises your risk of lung and liver disease
+- Alpha-1-antitrypsin deficiency, which raises your risk of lung and liver diseases

-- Cystic fibrosis, a genetic disease that damages your lungs, digestive system, and other organs
+- Cystic fibrosis, a disease that’s tied to your genes and damages your lungs, digestive system, and other organs

-- Conditions that affect the cilia, small hair-like growths that “sweep” mucus from your bronchi
+- Conditions that affect the cilia, small hair-like growths that clear mucus out of your bronchi

 - Inflammatory bowel diseases, like Crohn’s disease and ulcerative colitis